luke-gru/riml/README.md

 [![Build Status](https://secure.travis-ci.org/luke-gru/riml.png?branch=master)](https://travis-ci.org/luke-gru/riml)

-Riml, a relaxed Vimscript
+Riml, a relaxed Vim script
 ====================================

-Riml is a subset of Vimscript with some added features, and it compiles to plain Vimscript.
+Riml is a subset of Vim script with some added features, and it compiles to plain Vim script.
 Some of the added features include classes, string interpolation, heredocs, default case-sensitive string comparison, default parameters in functions, and other things programmers tend to take for granted.
 To see how Riml is compiled to VimL, just take a look at this README.
 The left